Scholarships

 Humboldt County Wool Growers

-The Humboldt County Wool Growers Association was established in the early 1920’s.
+The Humboldt County Wool Growers Association was established in the early 1920’s to promote and preserve the sheep industry.

 Scholarship amounts will vary.